Michael J. Rich | Executive Director | firstname.lastname@example.org

 Kate Dougherty Grace serves as the director of the Community Building and Social Change Fellows Program of Emory University.
 Ms. Grace has worked in community-focused positions for 20 years, ranging from assisting families in crisis in rural North Carolina to facilitating grass-roots projects in Atlanta's lower-income communities.

 Before joining Emory's CFCP, she most recently worked as the Director of Service-Learning with the Community Housing Resource Center (CHRC).
 During her tenure with the CHRC, Kate addressed many of the needs within a small nonprofit organization in the areas of financial management, fundraising, project management, human resource management, board development and facilitation, organizational reporting and planning, and information technology.

-Kate Grace serves as an officer of the Atlanta Housing Association of Neighborhood-based Developers (AHAND) and was named the 2005 AHAND Member of the Year at the Georgia Affordable Housing Conference.
+Kate Grace serves as a Council Member for the Clerkston-Scottdale Opportunity Zone as well as an officer of the Atlanta Housing Association of Neighborhood-based Developers (AHAND), including serving in Merger Negotiating Team for AHAND and being named Member of the Year.
 [Back to Top]

 Moshe Haspel brings expertise in evaluation research using methods including surveys, focus groups, and geographic information systems (GIS).
 Moshe earned his BA in Economics and Political Science from Yale University.
 He earned his MA and PhD in Political Science from Emory University, where he was a recipient of the George W. Woodruff Fellowship and a Dean's Teaching Fellowship.
 After honing his survey and focus group design skills in private industry at Beth Schapiro & Associates (now The Schapiro Group), Moshe served from 2000-2003 as senior research associate at CFCP.
 He returned to the CFCP in 2007 as director of research after four years as an assistant professor of political science at Spelman College, where he taught courses on research design and data analysis.